SWeav02/baderkit/docs/usage.md

     )
 ```

 Results are stored as class properties.
-To get make the algorithm run and get a summary of results, run:
+To run the algorithm and get results, simply call one of these properties.
+For example, we can get a complete summary.

 ```python
 results = bader.results_summary
 ```
 Individual results can also be obtained directly.
-For example:
 ```python
 atom_charges = bader.atom_charges # Total atom charges
 atom_labels = bader.atom_labels # Atom assignments for each point in the grid